simurghi/Alien_Invasion/README.md

 - Mines will always spawn from the edge of a screen, so the middle will always be a safe spot.
 - Gunners will always spawn from the rightmost center of the screen before following your position.
 - Gunners fire every 1.5 seconds and will slowly move to your current y position, use this to your advantage.
+- There can only ever be one Gunner on the screen at once, if a gunner already exists when another one would spawn, a new enemy wave consisting of mines and trash mobs will be spawned instead.
 - There is enough room behind a gunner to perform a backstab